 - Fixed Leading - Enable or disable the use of fixed line spacing, regardless of character height overrides.

 - Edit Ruler Before - Open the ruler editor view, to edit the paragraph ruler shown before the paragraph.
-The ruler editing is described below for the ruler section of the Paragraph Style view.

 - Edit Ruler After - Open the ruler editor view, to edit the paragraph ruler shown after the paragraph.

 - Tab Stops - Open the tab stops editor view.
 Tab stops are used to set locations of the text (with tab characters) to specific position and alignment.
-The editing of tab stops is described in more detail at the Tab Stops section below.

 - Drop Capitals - Open the drop capitals editor view.
 Drop capitals is a typographic option, used to show one or more initial characters with a larger formatting over multiple lines.
 Drop capital options are described in more detail at the Drop Capitals section of the Paragraph Style view.